NC Medicine

 How high is the numerus clausus for medicine?

-The numerus clausus (NC) for studying medicine has been consistently high in recent years and is close to 1.0.
-As the A-level grades of the various federal states are relevant for the allocation of places, the NC that applies to you depends on the federal state in which you obtained your higher education entrance qualification.
+The Numerus Clausus (NC) for the study of medicine has been consistently high in recent years and is close to 1.0.
+Since the A-level grades of the various federal states are relevant for the allocation of places, the NC that applies to you depends on the federal state in which you obtained your university entrance qualification.

 In the current NC for the winter semester 2023/24, only Schleswig-Holstein (1.1) and Lower Saxony (1.2) were an exception.
 Anyone who completed their Abitur in Rhineland-Palatinate, Mecklenburg-Western Pomerania, Baden-Württemberg or another federal state must fulfil a numerus clausus of 1.0.